easypanel-io/website/docs/04-templates/serpbear/index.md

 ## Description

 SerpBear is an Open Source Search Engine Position Tracking App.
-It allows you to track your website's keyword positions in Google and get notified of their positions.
+It allows you to track your website&#39;s keyword positions in Google and get notified of their positions.

 ## Links